-It is required in the state of Texas for LLP's to file for annual renewal of their registration and the payment of the annual fee.
-This renewal falls due at the anniversary date of your LLP's registration and a blank Renewal of Registration of a Limited Liability Partnership form (Form 703) can be accessed through the SOS (Secretary of State) website.
-The same set of documentary requirements as when you registered your LLP is required to complete the renewal process.
+It is required in Texas for LLP's to file for annual renewal of their registration and the payment of the annual fee.
+This renewal falls due at the anniversary date of your LLP's registration.
+A blank Renewal of Registration of a Limited Liability Partnership form (Form 703) can be accessed through the SOS (Secretary of State) website.
+The same set of documentary requirements as to when you registered your LLP is required to complete the renewal process.

 Mandate on professional services LLP's

-If you are interested in forming an LLP which will provide professional services, we strongly advise that you review the state law and regulatory board rules concerning your profession.
-Our company will be able to assist you with this important task as more often, you may find restrictions in forming an LLP in Texas.
-The state has specific provisions in place regarding partnerships formed by doctors of medicine, doctors of osteopathy, podiatrists, physicians and physician assistants.
-If you belong to any of the mentioned professions, be sure to review Sections 152.055 and 152.0551 of the Texas's partnership law.
+If you are interested in forming an LLP that will provide professional services, we strongly advise you to review the state law and regulatory board rules concerning your profession.
+Our company will assist you with this important task as, more often, you may find restrictions in forming an LLP in Texas.
+The state has specific provisions regarding partnerships formed by doctors of medicine, doctors of osteopathy, podiatrists, physicians, and physician assistants.
+If you belong to any of the mentioned professions, be sure to review Sections 152.055 and 152.0551 of Texas's partnership law.

 Secure malpractice insurance

 An LLP will protect you personally from creditors seeking to collect unpaid obligations solely owed by the LLP.
 More often, if you are a licensed professional and your LLP provides professional services, you are likewise protected from liability for the malpractice of the other LLP partners and claims from people who were personally injured in connection with the LLP, provided it has nothing to do with your own professional malpractice or torts.
-Professionals are not protected from their own malpractice, it is recommended that you secure professional liability insurance where applicable and such coverage must meet the minimum requirement of the state.
+Professionals are not protected from their own malpractice.
+It is recommended that you secure professional liability insurance where applicable and such coverage must meet the state's minimum requirement.

 An LLP partner can only be held personally if at the same he or she: